Frequently Asked Questions about

 It’s here that they are trained to enter into service as laborers for God.
 Most youth groups also sing together in choirs and music ministry.
 They go for mission trips to different parts of the world to preach the gospel and serve others.
 They also organize literature evangelism, and with today’s technology, they’ve even ventured into digital evangelism.

 And since most of them are getting established in various careers as workers or students-in-training during this time, they can take part in ministries in which they can serve others in their specific areas of training.
 This could include doctors giving health lectures or teachers working with children.

 In this way, they do their part in fulfilling the gospel commission (Matthew 28:16–20, ESV).

 What is ASI?

-Adventist-laymen’s Services & Industries (ASI) is a ministry that aims at “Sharing Christ in the Marketplace.”
+Adventist-Laymen’s Services & Industries (ASI) is a ministry that aims at “Sharing Christ in the Marketplace.”
 It was designed to help people represent Christ using their talents, careers, businesses, ministries, and more.

 It’s made up of:

-- Supporting ministries of the SDA church
+- Supporting ministries of the Adventist Church

-- Businesses owned by Adventists that support the mission of the Adventist church
+- Businesses owned by Adventists that support the mission of the Adventist Church

 - Adventist professionals who are actively sharing Christ’s love and hope in their everyday work and activities